arvvoid/plugin.video.hbogoeu/README.md

 At the moment i don't plan to work on and add support for those other versions.
 If and when working add-ons for those versions become availible it would be possibl to put all toghether in a unified hbogo add-on.

-PLEASE NOTE OPERATORS MARKED AS [REDIRECT LOGIN] don't currently work with the add-on becouse that login method is not yet implemented.
+PLEASE NOTE OPERATORS MARKED AS [REDIRECT LOGIN] might currently not work with the add-on becouse that login method is not implemented, still waiting confirmation if the add-on works using standard operator login for those.
 ISSUE #5 https://github.com/arvvoid/plugin.video.hbogoeu/issues/5

 ALL OTHER OPERATORS SHOULD WORK.